 The Christian IFS recording from the workshop held in Nashville, TN in January 2019 is available for personal use only.
 If you’re interested in using these materials in part or in whole for teaching or demonstration purposes, please email Julie for written permission. *By purchasing this video, you have agreed not to share it or its contents in any form, in part or in whole.

-Part I & II: 5 hour video plus bonus materials* $100
+Part I & II: 5 hour video and audio, plus bonus materials* $100

 *This recording includes the handouts provided at the workshop so you can follow along and pause the recording to participate in the exercises.
-This package also include an audio version so you can listen in your car or while you exercise.
+This package also includes an audio version so you can listen in your car or while you exercise.